Star forward Drew Timme will return to Gonzaga next season - News Break

 Star forward Drew Timme will return to Gonzaga next season

-SPOKANE, Wash. — Gonzaga forward Drew Timme has announced that he will return for his junior season with the Bulldogs and won’t pursue professional options.
+SPOKANE, Wash.
+(AP) — Gonzaga forward Drew Timme, who led the West Coast Conference in scoring last season, announced Wednesday that he will return for his junior season with the Bulldogs and won’t pursue professional options.

 Timme will improve a roster that includes the nation’s second-ranked recruiting class.

-He scored 19 points per game last season to lead the West Coast Conference and also led the league in field-goal accuracy at 65.5%.
+Timme scored 19 points per game last season and also led the WCC in field-goal accuracy at 65.5%, which ranked third in the nation.

-The Bulldogs won their first 31 games last season before losing to Baylor in the national championship game.